GAGA: Gaussianity-Aware Gaussian Approximation for Efficient 3D Molecular Generation: Experiments

-We evaluate the effectiveness of the proposed Gaussian Approximation (GA) across multiple molecular generative baselines on both the QM9 and GEOM-Drugs datasets.
-As shown in Tables~\ref{tab:qm9_results} and~\ref{tab:geom_results}, GA consistently improves generation quality while significantly reducing sampling cost.
-Crucially, our method shortens the diffusion trajectory, by up to 40\%, without degrading the learning accuracy of the generative model.
-This is because GA does not alter the original noise schedule or variance scaling used during training; instead, it exploits the observation that molecular data loses its identity rapidly in the diffusion process, allowing training and sampling to begin from a later noise step without violating the underlying stochastic process.
-On the QM9 dataset, GA yields up to a 2.3\% improvement in the \textit{Valid * Uniq} metric, reflecting gains in both chemical correctness and diversity of the generated molecules.
+We evaluate the effectiveness of GAGA across multiple molecular generative baselines on both the QM9 and GEOM-Drugs datasets.
+The results on QM9 are reported in Table~\ref{tab:qm9_results}.
+We can observe from the table that GAGA reduces both training and sampling costs by shortening the diffusion trajectory by up to 40\%, and consistently improves generation quality.
+GAGA does not alter the granularity of the original generative path; rather, it leverages the early timestep of molecular data for obtaining sufficient Gaussianity, which enables the safe trajectory truncation.
+Therefore, the GPPGM could begin training and sampling from an earlier noise step without violating the probability path of the preserved segments.
+It also enables the model to focus on learning reconstructing trajectories where data information is still preserved, thereby improving the final generation quality.

 Similar benefits are observed on the more challenging GEOM-Drugs dataset.
-However, we omit metrics such as uniqueness (which is consistently close to 100\%) and molecule stability (which remains near 0\%) due to their limited discriminative value across different methods on this dataset.
-Overall, GA consistently improves atom-level stability and reduces per-sample generation time across various baselines.
-These improvements are particularly noteworthy given that GA requires no changes to model architecture or parameters.
-Instead, it modifies only the generation trajectory length by leveraging the rapid identity decay characteristic of molecular structures.
-By analytically identifying a truncation to the Gaussian prior $\mathcal{N}(0, \tilde{v}_t)$ through zero-centering and dataset variance estimation, GA avoids redundant early steps in reverse process.
-This enables the model to focus on denoising stages where the molecular structure begins to emerge, leading to faster convergence without incurring additional transport cost or unnecessary noise inference from the skipped steps.
+In this experiment, following prior work~\citep{EDM, GeoLDM, Flow_Matching}, we omit metrics such as uniqueness, as it consistently remains close to 100\% across all baselines.
+Similarly, we exclude molecule stability, which stays near 0\% for all baselines.
+In general, GAGA consistently improves generation quality and reduces per-sample generation time across various baselines, as shown in Table~\ref{tab:geom_results}. \textbf{These improvements on both generation quality and efficiency are particularly noteworthy given that GAGA requires no changes to model architecture.
+Instead, it modifies only the generative trajectory by leveraging the early timesteps for obtaining sufficient Gaussianity of molecular data.}